manasbiparajuli/manasbi-chautaari-api/README.md

 To run this project, pass the following environment variables

-- `spring.config.activate.on-profile` : valid values are dev, local, prod
+- `spring.profiles.active` : valid values are dev, local, prod

 ## Run Locally